-- (2) Upon a NEO's death or disability, each NEO will vest in (a) vest in a prorated portion of all outstanding RSU awards scheduled to vest on the next occurring annual vesting date based on the portion of the twelve-month period preceding such annual vesting date that has elapsed through the date of termination, and (b) remain eligible to vest in a prorated portion of all outstanding PSU awards for uncompleted performance cycles based on actual performance for the performance cycle.
+- (1) Upon a NEO's retirement, each NEO will remain eligible to vest in a prorated portion of all outstanding PSU awards for uncompleted performance cycles based on actual performance for the performance cycle.
 We have also assumed performance at "target" levels for the relevant performance cycle for outstanding PSU awards for purposes of calculating the amount set forth in this column.
-For purposes of this column, the value of the PSU awards that relate to the three-year performance cycle that ended on December 31, 2022 are reflected at "target" levels. - (3) Under our AIP, in the event an NEO's employment is terminated other than for poor performance or misconduct, or as result of his or her retirement, death or disability, and other than as a result of a change in control, on December 31, he or she will be eligible to receive his or her annual incentive bonus for the applicable year, payable when annual bonuses are paid to employees generally.
-Amounts for Mr. Harrington and Mr. Ball their prorated bonuses, prorated in connection their retirement date, payable under our AIP.
-For all other NEOs, we have reflected the amounts that would have been paid upon retirement on December 31, 2022 had they been so eligible.
-Upon involuntary termination in connection with a change in control, an NEO's annual bonus for 2022 (the full amount of which has been included in respect of the pro-rated target bonus component given the termination is assumed to have occurred on December 31, 2022 for purposes of this table) would be payable. - (4) Amounts reflected in the "Involuntary Termination without a Change in Control" column represents the amounts payable under the Severance Plan.
+For purposes of this column, the value of the PSU awards that relate to the three-year performance cycle that ended on December 31, 2023 are reflected at "target" levels. - (2) Upon a NEO's death or disability, each NEO will vest in (a) vest in a prorated portion of all outstanding RSU awards scheduled to vest on the next occurring annual vesting date based on the portion of the twelve-month period preceding such annual vesting date that has elapsed through the date of termination, and (b) remain eligible to vest in a prorated portion of all outstanding PSU awards for uncompleted performance cycles based on actual performance for the performance cycle.
+We have also assumed performance at "target" levels for the relevant performance cycle for outstanding PSU awards for purposes of calculating the amount set forth in this column.
+For purposes of this column, the value of the PSU awards that relate to the three-year performance cycle that ended on December 31, 2023 are reflected at "target" levels. - (3) Under our AIP, in the event an NEO's employment is terminated other than for poor performance or misconduct, or as result of his or her retirement, death or disability, and other than as a result of a change in control, on December 31, he or she will be eligible to receive his or her annual incentive bonus for the applicable year, payable when annual bonuses are paid to employees generally.
+Amounts for Mr. Harrington and Mr. Ball their prorated bonuses payable under our AIP as of December 31, 2023, but we have reflected the amounts that would have been paid upon retirement for all NEOs on December 31, 2023 had they been so eligible.
+Upon involuntary termination in connection with a change in control, the NEO's annual bonus for 2023 (the full amount of which has been included in respect of the pro-rated target bonus component given the termination is assumed to have occurred on December 31, 2023 for purposes of this table) would be payable. - (4) Represents the sum of (a) the NEO's base salary plus the NEO's target annual bonus for 2023 multiplied by (i) two for the NEOs.
+Each NEO's target annual bonus for 2023 was used for purposes of the severance calculations related to his or her bonus amounts for purposes of this table.
 These amounts are payable in a lump sum.
-Amounts reflected in the "Involuntary Termination in Connection with a Change in Control" column represents the sum of (a) the NEO's base salary plus the NEO's target annual bonus for 2022 multiplied by (i) two for the NEOs.
-Each NEO's target annual bonus for 2022 was used for purposes of the severance calculations related to his or her bonus amounts for purposes of this table.
-These amounts are payable in a lump sum. - (5) Amounts reflected in the "Involuntary Termination without a Change in Control" column represents the amounts payable under the Severance Plan in respect of continued benefits.

-Amounts reflected in the "Involuntary Termination in Connection with a Change in Control" column represents the amount payable to the NEO under the CIC Agreements in respect of continued medical, life and supplemental disability coverage for (a) two years for the NEOs.
+(5) Represents the amount payable to the NEO under the CIC Agreements in respect of continued medical, life and supplemental disability coverage for (a) two years for the NEOs.
 This amount is payable in a lump sum and subject to the conditions set forth in the CIC Agreements, as described above.